Companies in many industries can employ stochastic OR to improve

 increase by 20~50% since a holiday is coming, how many additional agents should

 you add to handle the higher demand?
-More agents implies
+More agents imply higher costs, while less

-We will model the call center as a queueing system and apply queueing theory to
+agents may increase customer waiting.
+We will model the call center as a

-find a good decision.
+queueing system and apply queueing theory to find a good decision.

 In this class, we will cover several important stochastic models